 A media pitch or a pitch is what we refer to as the email you send out to editors when pitching your client or brand to secure press coverage and interest.
-It’s also a critical part of the marketing and PR process that involves creative thinking and writing!
+It’s also a critical part of the marketing and PR process within a PR firm that involves creative thinking and writing!

 Nailing your pitch is the best way to ensure PR campaign success that yields impressive results for your clients.

 These successful media placements not only increase brand awareness, but also help to build a positive reputation for your brand with your target audience.

 While we can all agree on the importance of media relations, sometimes securing a media coverage placement isn’t as easy as it sounds.
 With editor inboxes being flooded with a barrage of email pitches, you need to figure out how to get their attention quickly and effectively get your point across to have a successful pitch.

 Here are five quick tips to keep in mind when crafting a successful pitch:

 Keep it short and sweet; include only the most important information!

 Come up with a clever subject line to catch their eye.

 You’re fighting for prime real estate in editor’s inboxes, so it’s your job to grab their attention.
 The best way to do this?
 A clever and catchy subject line!
 Most editors won’t open up every single pitch their inbox receives, so you need to make sure your subject line persuades them to open yours.

 Include an offer or something to entice them (exclusive interview, product, etc.).

 The relationship between PR professionals and journalists is mutually beneficial.
 Thus, the best way to entice a journalist is to offer them some sort of benefit.
 Whether it’s an exclusive interview or a product sample, including an offer will up your chances of getting your client featured.